nighthawkcoders/python-pages/_posts/2023-08-30-agile_methodolgy.md

 ## Hacks
 Key deliverables of this Tech Talk...
+- Build Team Agile Manifesto, adapt from manifest provided.
+These points Teachers want to see adapted into your Manifesto: #1,#2,#5,#6,#7,#9,#12
-- Build Team Agile Methodology Diagram, add Team Member roles
+- Build Team Agile Methodology Diagram, work in Manifesto elements, and add Team Member roles.
-- Create a Scrum Board as output of Team Stand-up Meeting
+- Create Issues and a Scrum Board as output of a Team Stand-up Meeting.
-- Build an individual Issue
+- Build an individual Issue(s) and link to your Time Box page
-- Add to PBL vocabulary on your GH Pages
+- Add to PBL and Agile vocabulary on your personal GH Pages

 ![]({{site.baseurl}}/images/scrum.png)